There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

 Lodging - There are no National Park Lodges within the park.

-Quechee State Park has 6 cabins, 43 tent/RV sites, 7 Lean-to sites.
+Quechee State Park has six cabins, 43 tent/RV sites, and 7 Lean-to sites.

-Silver Lake State Park has 39 tent/RV sites, 7 lean-to sites.
+Silver Lake State Park has 39 tent/RV sites and 7 lean-to sites.

 Marsh-Billings-Rockefeller National Historical Park is located in Woodstock, in east-central Vermont.
-It is billed by the National Park Service as "the only national park to tell the story of conservation history and the evolving nature of land stewardship in America."
+The National Park Service bills it as "the only national park to tell the story of conservation history and the evolving nature of land stewardship in America."

-The park is named for three different generations of native Vermonters who exhibit the social and conservation/environmental history of Vermont and America.
+The park is named after three generations of native Vermonters who exhibit Vermont and America's social and conservation/environmental history.

 In colonial days, Vermont was 95% forested.
-By the time that George Perkins Marsh was born in 1801 in Woodstock, much of the forest of the area was gone.
-Marsh is considered to be the "Father of the American conservation movement."
+By the time George Perkins Marsh was born in 1801 in Woodstock, much of the area's forest was gone.
+Marsh is considered the "Father of the American conservation movement."

-His observations of the deterioration of his native Vermont, as well as his observations of the aftereffects of deforestation in Europe, where he served as an ambassador, encouraged him to become active in what became known as conservation.
+His observations of the deterioration of his native Vermont and the aftereffects of deforestation in Europe, where he served as an ambassador, encouraged him to become active in what became known as conservation.

-He wrote an influential book, Man and Nature, that was first published in 1864.
-His writing, work, and speeches encouraged wise use of forest resources.
+He wrote an influential book, Man and Nature, first published in 1864.
+His writing, work, and speeches encouraged the wise use of forest resources.

 Frederick Billings was born in Royalton in 1823.
-By the time the Billings family moved to Woodstock (1835), Marsh no longer lived in Woodstock, but the family farm was a local beauty spot.
+When the Billings family moved to Woodstock (1835), Marsh no longer lived in Woodstock, but the family farm was a local beauty spot.
 Billings eventually went to school to study law, went to California during the Gold Rush of 1849, and became a successful lawyer in San Francisco.

 Marsh-Billings-Rockefeller National Historical Park was officially created on August 26, 1992, when George W. Bush signed an Act of Congress into law.
 The park opened to the public on June 5, 1998.